A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Conclusion

-A convenient mathematical expression to solve for the spectrum of irregularly sampled time-domain data has been demonstrated in a way that satisfies the conditions for an inverse non-uniform Fourier transform.
-This methodology has been derived from cost function proposed in the original study, and via its idealised quadratic form strongly suggests that its minimum is unique and convex.
-Using a randomly sample time series from data with few missing values, the observed relative error is on the same order of magnitude as the most current solution to this problem \cite{kunis2007stability}.
-Upon cross-validation with contiguous blocks, we report a relative error that is much higher, and suggest this is a more critical, but informative lens through which to view interpolation problems.
+From an ecological perspective, the findings represent an important step in the handling of climate data acquired through remote sensors, that enable the precise characterization of the micro-climatic conditions within high mountain ecosystems and the organisms that inhabit them.
+The improved understanding of micro-climatic nuances will bridge the gap between commonly available macro-climatic data and local topographical complexities, enabling the design of more effective conservation strategies and adaptation measures to address the impacts of climate change in these remote and ecologically sensitive regions.

-The proposed formula will find use in a variety of signal processing applications, where the use of an FFT is impractical given its assumption of a consistent time-domain density.
-The software package used in this work is available online: \url{https://github.com/CoDaSLab/intrp_infft_1d}
+The problem of irregular sampling in high resolution time-series analysis is becoming more common where large volumes of data are required to interrogate hypotheses of complex systems.
+Frequency-domain analysis with conventional FFTs can introduce considerable errors where an average sampling rate cannot be assumed, but here a convenient mathematical expression to solve for the spectrum of irregularly sampled time-domain data has been demonstrated in a way that satisfies the conditions for an inverse non-uniform Fourier transform.
+This methodology has been derived from the formalization of the problem proposed earlier, and via the quadratic form of the proposed cost function we can ascertain that the solution is unique and convex.
+Using a randomly sampled time series from data with few missing values, the observed relative error is on the same order of magnitude as the most current solution to this problem \cite{kunis2007stability}.
+Using cross-validation with contiguous blocks, we report a relative error that is much higher, but this is a more critical lens through which to view equivalent problems.
+This is demonstrated very well by the performance of the proposed i-iNFFT algorithm relative to its equivalent, weighted t-iFFT.

 \appendices